haliphax/xthulu/CONTRIBUTING.md

 ### Testing asynchronous code

-A convenience method `run_coroutine` exists in the root of the `tests` module that can be used to await asynchronous method calls in test cases.
+The convenience method `run_coroutine` in the root of the `tests` module can be used to await asynchronous method calls in test cases.

 <details>
 <summary>Example</summary>